Valery Skoptsov: Biography

 Skoptsov left for Leningrad, where he acquired a passport from a tramp and, placing his photograph on the passport, he was now known as "Yevgeny Borisovich Spiridonov".
 Subsequently, he changed his last, first and middle names, wives and residence permits a total of 13 more times.
 In Leningrad, Skoptsov graduated from the Beekeping Institute, while still maintaining part-time jobs as a graphic designer and printmaker.
 In October 1990, he carjacked a car from a garage cooperative in Veliky Novgorod and, after changing the license plates and forging the documents, sold it.
 He repeated this "operation" on multiple other occasions.
 His places of residence, along with the areas he committed crimes, constantly changed, moving mainly between the Northwestern and Central parts of Russia.
 Namely, he had stayed in St. Petersburg and Veliky Novgorod, as well as the Ryazan, Tula, Kaluga, Bryansk, Oryol and Smolensk oblasts.

 At the end of 1993, Skoptsov was driving a stolen car through the Smolensk Oblast, when he was stopped by traffic police.
 He offered them a bribe, and he was not arrested for hijacking: he handed the officers expensive products that were in the car, as well as the car itself.
 By the time the authorities discovered a warehouse worth of fake documents and a unique musical instrument/firearm hybrid made from an ordinary squeezebox, Valery was very far ahead of them.
 His fascinating creation was later put on display at the Museum of the Ministry of Internal Affairs.

 The severity of Skoptsov's crimes gradually began to escalate.
 In February 1995, he raped an 11-year-old girl in the village of Zhuchki, in Smolensk Oblast, who barely escaped with her life.
-After that, Valery moved to the Oryol Oblast, and at the Lesnaya Polyana recreation center, he got himself acquainted with Mikhail Karpukhin, an alcoholic watchman who also had a part-time job as an entertainer.
+After that, Valery moved to the Oryol Oblast, and at the Lesnaya Polyana recreation centre, he got himself acquainted with Mikhail Karpukhin, an alcoholic watchman who also had a part-time job as an entertainer.
 Skoptsov then bought a house, which was next door to the headquarters of the Uritsky District police.

-On the night of August 3, 1995, Skoptsov and Karpukhin committed a double murder along the 24th kilometer of the Oryol-Bryansk highway, taking with them a VAZ-2105 Zhigula and dumping the corpses in a nearby pond afterwards.
+On the night of 3 August 1995, Skoptsov and Karpukhin committed a double murder along the 24th kilometre of the Oryol-Bryansk highway, taking with them a VAZ-2105 Zhigula and dumping the corpses in a nearby pond afterwards.
 Using his forgery skills, Valery later sold the car in Tula Oblast.
 Karpukhin, taking advantage of his position as an official, kept his partner-in-crime in the know about the police investigation.
 According to Skoptsov, "the local police chiefs were steaming in the bathhouse, getting drunk and talking about who's what".